alinvlad05/Junit4-Hamcrest-Matchers-Custom/README.md

 Parameterized tests are used for multiple iterations over a single input to stress the <br/> object in test.
 The primary reason is to reduce the amount of test code. <br/>
+If the dataset returns an empty collection, the test doesn't fail;nothing happens. <br/> If the number of parameters in the object array and the constructor argument don't match,  <br/> then a java.lang.IllegalArgumentException: wrong number of arguments  <br/> exception is thrown.  <br/>
+For example, { 0, 1, 3 } will throw an exception as 3  <br/>
+arguments are passed, but constructor can accept only 2. <br/> If the constructor is not defined but the data set contains a value, then  <br/> the java.lang.IllegalArgumentException: wrong number of arguments exception is thrown. <br/>